RLAlab/rlalab.github.io/content/authors/WN/_index.md

 ---
 # Display name
-title: Cinzia Klemm
+title: Will Newell

 # Full Name (for SEO)
-first_name: Cinzia
+first_name: Will
-last_name: Klemm
+last_name: Newell

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Postdoc
+role: PhD

 # Organizations/Affiliations
 organizations: